enjaku4/veri/README.md

 end
 ```

+Both `with_authentication` and `skip_authentication` work exactly the same as Rails' `before_action` and `skip_before_action` methods.

-### Authentication Methods
+### Basic Authentication Flow

-This is a simplified example of how to use Veri's authentication methods:
+Here's a simplified example of Veri's authentication methods.
+In real applications, business logic would be more complex and typically placed in the service layer:

 ```rb
 class RegistrationsController < ApplicationController